frankframework/frankframework/README.md

 IntelliJ
 ========

+(needs to be updated as maven-parent isn't used anymore)
 - Clone this any way you like.
 E.g. at the commandline: git clone git@github.com:ibissource/maven-parent.git
 - File -> Open project, and select the pom.xml which just appeared.
 - To use git via intellij you need to install the git and/or github plugin.